krisharma192/The-Peach-State-Film-Festival-Project/README.md

 - no two screenings can be scheduled in the same screening room at the same date and time.
 In addition, the business rules for the paired films, customer reservations and for the shifts assigned to the many different volunteers are also provided.
 (Ven to Shift 1:m identifying, shift to volunteer assignment (1:M identifying).

+New features (extensions) were added to improve the system in general.
+Some features that were added include restaurants and menus for the different venues, and director awards.
+We also added VIP packages for the customers.
+The data in the database is becoming more realistic, moving away from the simplicity of just movies and towards the actual festival experience, including food for audience members and other director accolades in addition to director awards.